Pomax/are-we-flying/docs/index.md

   if (instance) {
     Object.setPrototypeOf(instance, Something.prototype);
     // This swaps the old prototype for the new code, while leaving any
     // of the instance's own properties unaffected.
-Something that will
+Something that will be
-    // be particularly useful for autopilot updates *while* we're flying!
+    // particularly useful for changing autopilot code *while* we're flying!
   }
 });